Histon: Sport and leisure

 The village recreation ground is home to a group of football clubs for children called the Histon Hornets as well as to Histon Cricket Club, which fields a number of teams at both youth and adult level.

 The recreation ground (Rec) is home to Histon Tennis Club which has access to three grass courts and one hard court.
 Histon Bowls Club also has a green at the Rec.

+Public Houses

+Histon is notable for having six pubs rather bucking the trend of village pubs being closed and converted for housing or offices.

+Histon High Street has three pubs as close neighbours: